Monitor Your Health & Maintain Physical Distance

 To aid in physical distancing, campus spaces have been reorganized to allow for increased physical distancing, including updated capacity limits, updated layouts for rooms, and removal of some furniture.
 Campus spaces such as shops, studios, and computer labs, where moving furniture and equipment is more difficult, are now marked with distinct single-person work zones.
 Please follow all markings and signage to protect yourself and others.

 Reducing occupant density in SAIC buildings is a priority as we support our primary objective of teaching and learning.
 Please report locations or examples of campus congestion to assist with identifying potential problem areas by contacting firstname.lastname@example.org.

-Specific details on physical modifications, working and making practices, and schedule adjustments will be determined for each area of the School through a collaborative process involving faculty and staff members working with departmental return-to-work support teams, as outlined in Planning.
-Special attention will be given to shared spaces (e.g., lobbies, hallways, common spaces, meeting rooms, and classrooms).
+Specific details on physical modifications, working and making practices, and schedule adjustments were determined for each area of the School through a collaborative process involving faculty and staff members working with departmental return-to-work support teams, as outlined in Planning.
+Special attention was given to shared spaces (e.g., lobbies, hallways, common spaces, meeting rooms, and classrooms).

 To further assist in physical distancing, new guidelines for meetings, events, visitors, travel, and remote work have been established:

 Conduct Meetings Online Wherever Possible.
 Wherever possible, faculty and staff meetings should take place online.
 In-person meetings should allow for at least six feet of space between all attendees.